-“We [in public health] have stories that are effective and powerful in their particularity and their universality, but we need to tell them better.”*
+“We in public health have stories to tell but we need to tell them better.”*

 * Saffran, L. (2014).
 ‘Only connect’: the case for public health humanities.
 Medical humanities, 40(2), 105-110

 The former Director of the MPH Program at the University of Missouri and most recent Co-Chair of the Health Humanities Consortium, Lise Saffran is a health humanities scholar, a teacher and a creative writer.